nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0139052L -->
  * `view all`<br>
   `done t1 t2 t3`<br>
-  Marks the 1st 3 task under the todo section shown by the `view all` command as completed.<br>
+  Marks the 1st 3 tasks under the todo section shown by the `view all` command as completed.<br>

   Before:<br>
   <img src="images/UIdoneMultipleBefore.png" width="900"><br>